Mt. Helium: Musical style

 Former vocalist Ontronik Khachaturian described the band's sound as a "heavy Mediterranean groove".
 The Michigan Daily writer Sonya Sutherland wrote, "The Apex Theory combines a heavy drum support, melodic guitars and honey sweet vocals to provide an entertaining and emotional message."
 The band's musical style was influenced by Mediterranean, Middle Eastern and Near Eastern music.
 PopMatters described Topsy-Turvy as "an energy-filled fusion of progressive and modern rock."

 The MTV News writer Jon Wiederhorn wrote that "the Apex Theory's multi-textured music [...] combines metal, prog-rock, Mediterranean music and even jazz.
 And the off-kilter rhythm, skittering drums, whirlpool guitars and aggressive vocals of 'Shhh ...
 (Hope Diggy)' are a perfect taster for the band's debut album".
 Deseret News said that "Apex Theory's progressive punk mixed exotic music signatures with psychedelic rock".
-Mt.
-Helium's style has also been described as alternative metal, nu metal and post-grunge.
+As The Apex Theory, they were also labelled nu metal.